yanyangxiao/voronoi/README.md

 Using CMake

+(The include and lib path of OpenMesh in the CMakeLists needs to be adjusted manually to fit your system)

 ## usage

 Once build the code successfully, go to the example/xxx/run-powerx-demo.bat and make sure the path of powerx-demo.exe is correct, then double click the .bat file to run the program, you will obtain 4 result files (powerx-rt.xxx/powerx-rt-omp.xxx/powerx-knn.xxx/powerx-knn-omp.xxx) for each test.